 But a tied game is still hard-fought.
 The players still put it all out on the field, exert huge amounts of effort, and in the end, are shown to be evenly matched.
 Alan Jacobs wrote an impassioned defense of ties a few years ago in the Wall Street Journal.
 In it, he writes,

 This is a good lesson when your PickFu poll ends in a tie.
 It’s difficult to score big with an audience.
 You probably know (or are) someone who will only drink Coke or only drink Pepsi.
 These are passionate, insistent customers.
 But you also probably know someone who doesn’t have a cola preference, or even can’t tell the difference.
-(These people are crazy, by the way, because obviously Coke is superior).
+(Obviously, Coke is superior).

 When your PickFu poll ends in a tie, it could mean that the audience saw little discernible difference between the options presented.
 Or it could mean that equal-sized segments of the audience showed a strong preference for their choice.
 In either case, a tie is information that in itself can be valuable.